Healthy Relationships 101: How To Stop Being Codependent

 - Poor physical health or disability

 The codependent individual would then care for the partner and their condition, taking the responsibility as their own.
-Examples include a codependent wife purchasing beer for her alcoholic husband to keep him from getting upset, or a codependent parent rescuing their adult child from the financial consequences of their poor, irresponsible decisions.
+Examples include a codependent wife purchasing beer for her alcoholic husband to keep him from getting upset, or a codependent parent rescuing their adult child from the financial consequences of their irresponsible decisions.

 These relationships are, for the most part, one-sided.
 The codependent individuals give much more than they receive and the result is an unhealthy balance for both people.
 The partner with the complex issue is never forced to deal with the consequences of their behavior.
 Meanwhile, the codependent partner becomes emotionally exhausted by cleaning up all the messes made by the partner with the complex issue.

 The concept of codependency has evolved to become more of a "personality type" rather than existing solely within a relationship.
-Being raised in a dysfunctional or emotionally unhealthy home can cause people to become codependent and seek out further codependent relationships.
+Being raised in a dysfunctional or emotionally unhealthy home can cause people to become codependent and seek out additional codependent relationships.
 Characteristics of a codependent individual are: